 A tongue-in-cheek psycho movie in "Duo-vision."
 The entire feature employs the split-screen technique used in parts of Brian De Palma's "Sisters" that same year.
 As a handyman at a seacoast hotel, Randolph Roberts wears a monster mask while he kills and dismembers women with blond hair.
 Tiffany Bolling is a singer, Scott Brady is a detective and Edd "Kookie" Burns is a lifeguard.
 The music is the original organ score for the silent film "Phantom of the Opera."
-Written by

 See more »